Energage General Terms

 (d) decipher, decompile, disassemble, translate, create derivative works, reverse engineer or otherwise attempt to reconstruct, identify or discover any source code, algorithms, underlying ideas or underlying user interface techniques in the Services or any of the software used to provide the Services, or attempt to do so;

-(e) directly or indirectly identity a User contrary to the terms of any Confidentiality Notice or other privacy setting, or attempt to do so;
+(e) directly or indirectly identify a User contrary to the terms of any Confidentiality Notice or other privacy setting, or attempt to do so;

 (f) transmit any viruses, malware, or other types of malicious software, or links to such software, through the Services;